Skip to content

 • docking_initial_pose_score: Score before optimization.

 • docking_converged: Whether optimization converged.
+When score_components=True (default), also writes:

 Example